 Quality supplements can help you restore and maintain your micronutrient levels for optimal health.
 Whether you are a top athlete or someone seeking wellness, your diet needs to be supported to reach your healthcare goals.

 There are a lot of nutrients that work together to allow the body to function optimally.
 So, how do you know which ones you need to be healthy and well?

-Of course, there are some nutrients, like vitamin D and K2, in which most Americans are deficient and getting enough in the diet is nearly impossible.
-Get a jumpstart on repairing your nutrient deficiencies, these are top supplements that benefit the most individuals:
+Of course, there are some nutrients, like vitamin D and K2, in which most Americans are deficient, and getting enough in the diet is nearly impossible.
+Get a jump start on repairing your nutrient deficiencies; these are the top supplements that benefit the most individuals:

 Vitamin D. Vitamin D is the vitamin that functions like a hormone inside the body, meaning that much like your other hormones, it has a lot of really important roles to fill in keeping you healthy.
 Although vitamin D levels can be improved with daily sun exposure (on clear, sunny days), as well as consumption of cod liver oil, fortified dairy products, oysters, and eggs, supplementation is still necessary.
 Adequate levels of vitamin D are linked to mood, metabolism, and bone health, to name a few.
 Studies have shown that supplementing 800 IUs daily can reduce the risk of diseases associated with poor bone health.